RichardRosario/my-cool-spaces/README.md

 # My Cool Spaces

 ## This is a simple javascript project for a property agent client who deals with house furnitures and spaces for rent.
+This is the base app.. it will be extended to offer more functionality in the future.

 ### This is purely made in vanilla javascript.